atingupta2005/Jenkins-5-Days-Training-Material/Hands-On/7-Jenkins-in-Action/3-Continuous-Integration-Setup.md

 ### Setup slaves from Jenkins master
 - Follow the first 3 steps we did for slave configuration using username and password.
 - Follow all the configuration in the 4th step.
-But this time, for the launch method, select the credential you created with the ssh key.
+But this time, for the launch method, select the credential you created with the SSH key.

 ### Test the slaves